Why Did That Student Fail? A Diagnostic Approach To Teaching

 In short, spiral big ideas and power standards continuously throughout the year so students have access to the learning targets and standards a half-dozen or more times, in a variety of guises and forms.
 Provided students read somewhere near grade level and complete the majority of their work–and that work is within their Zone of Proximal Development–this can be incredibly effective all by itself.

 Whether you use Bloom’s Taxonomy, Depth of Knowledge, the TeachThought Taxonomy, or any other, the idea is to be able to scaffold and frame instruction for a diverse set of learners would work.
-Obviously this concept probably deserves a post of its own, but in general if students don’t “master” a standard in November, that was okay because they’ll likely see it again in December, February, and April as well.
+Obviously this concept probably deserves a post of its own, but in general if students don’t ‘master’ a standard (or learning objective) in November, that was okay because they’ll likely see it again in December, February, and April as well.

 In short, map curriculum and design units in a way that pre-emptively plans for struggling students from the very beginning.
 If this isn’t enough as you diagnose the problem?
 On to step 2.